Student Life: Learn to manage deadlines

 As students get settled into their new accommodation, we are offering our top tips for house-sharing and being happy in your new home.

-Welcome to all our new students on campus!
-A lot of view will have just moved to London, and we know it’s an expensive city to live in as a student.
-So here are our tips in order to save while studying at LCF.
+A lot of you will have just moved to London, and we know it’s an expensive city to live in as a student.
+Here are our tips in order to save while studying at LCF.